Reference

 Choose When the decision is… Example

-standard variable one entity picks one value a shift picks an employee
+scalar variable one entity picks one value a shift picks an employee

 list variable order or insertion position matters a vehicle route or task sequence